smallcloudai/refact/README.md

 ## Telemetry

-The flag `--basic-telemetry` means counters and error messages.
+The flag `--basic-telemetry` means send counters and error messages.
 It is "compressed" into `.cache/refact/telemetry/compressed` folder, then from time to time it's sent and moved to `.cache/refact/telemetry/sent` folder.